LME, Hong Kong exchange move closer to offering renminbi clearing

-LONDON Hong Kong Exchanges and Clearing (0388.HK) (HKEx) moved a step closer to offering renminbi clearing of metals contracts on Monday, signing an agreement with the London Metal Exchange (LME) and Bank of China (601988.SS) on how it will work.
+LONDON, June 24 Hong Kong Exchanges and Clearing (HKEx) moved a step closer to offering renminbi clearing of metals contracts on Monday, signing an agreement with the London Metal Exchange (LME) and Bank of China on how it will work.

 The move gives Chinese investors improved access to the LME, the world's No. 1 metals marketplace, by allowing them to use local currency when trading LME contracts.